pippayyy/pippayyy/README.md

 ### Hi 👋 I'm Pip!

-If you had told me 5 years ago that I would find programming **really cool ** I would have laughed.
-Acctually, I might not have, because I didn't even know what coding was - Python was certainly nothing more than a snake.
+If you had told me 5 years ago that I would find programming really fun I would have laughed.
+Acctually probably not, because I didn't know what coding was - Python was certainly nothing more than a snake.

 My passion for creativity and problem solving have helped me learn to code and made me never want to stop.
 What would we do without the internet?